thosgood/this-weeks-finds/markdown/251-300/week286.md

 How can we get rid of torsion?

-Well, the nth homotopy group of a compact manifold, like a sphere, is always finitely generated - and abelian when n > 1.
+Well, the $n$th homotopy group of a compact manifold, like a sphere, is always finitely generated - and abelian when n > 1.
 A finitely generated abelian group always looks like Z^n \times T where T is finite.
 All the torsion is in T, so to get rid of torsion we can just throw out T.

 But that doesn't work in general.
-In general, the nth homotopy group of a space can be *any* group when n = 1 - and any abelian group when n > 1.
+In general, the $n$th homotopy group of a space can be *any* group when n = 1 - and any abelian group when n > 1.